atiksh0206/FetchBackendTakehome/README.md

 # Fetch Backend Takehome
 This API is a simple points management system written in .NET Core 8.
 It supports managing points for different payers, spending points based on a First-In-First-Out (FIFO) methodology, and retrieving balances for payers.
 This document will walk you through everything you need to set up, compile, run, and test the API.
+The API is deployed at https://fetchbackendtakehome20241130181142.azurewebsites.net/swagger/index.html

 ## Features:
 1. Add Points: Add points for a payer with a timestamp.